 In order to encourage literacy, the LRC is stocked with a wide range of resources accessible to all pupils regardless of ability.
 Stock is replenished on an annual basis and pupils are encouraged to suggest books or favourite authors that will be purchased on their behalf.
-It is vital that up to date stock is available on the shelves in order to maintain a good reading ethos in school.

 Young Reader Section

 This is for pupils between the age of 11-13 and stocks a host of popular titles and authors.
 These resources are colour coded with a blue sticker.

 Young Teen Section

 This is for pupils between the age of 13 - 14 and the resources are colour coded with an orange sticker.